mecid/mecid.github.io/_posts/2022-08-02-content-transition-in-swiftui.md

 }
 ```

-The contentTransition view modifier passes the provided instance of the ContentTransition via the SwiftUI environment and allows us to access it via a particular EnvironmentKey.
+The *contentTransition* view modifier passes the provided instance of the *ContentTransition* via the SwiftUI environment and allows us to access it via a particular *EnvironmentKey*.

 ```swift
 struct MySuperCustomTextView: View {